 D-1.
-Schematic Design Proposal
+Schematic Design Summary

-The schematic design proposal will be reviewed by the organizers and discussed in detail during the schematic design review workshop in Washington, D.C.
+The schematic design proposal will be reviewed by the organizers and discussed in detail during the schematic design review.
 It will not be reviewed by any juries and will not be made publicly available until after the completion of the competition.

-Packaged into a single, bookmarked PDF file (see Appendix G for PDF formatting and file-naming requirements) Intent of figures shouldn't be lost if printed in black & white ANSI "A" (8.5 in.
-X 11 in.) sheet size 20 to 30 pages, including figures and tables; cover sheet, table of contents, and appendices do not count toward page limit 11-point body text Maximum 14-point heading text One-inch margins on top, bottom, left, and right Include page numbers and numbered captions for figures and tables for easy navigation through document
+Packaged into a single, bookmarked PDF file (see Appendix F for PDF formatting and file-naming requirements) Intent of figures shouldn't be lost if printed in black & white ANSI "A" (8.5 in.
+X 11 in.) sheet size and ANSI "D" (22 in.
+X 34 in.) sheet size 20 to 30 pages, including figures and tables; cover sheet, table of contents, and appendices do not count toward page limit 11-point body text Maximum 14-point heading text One-inch margins on top, bottom, left, and right Include page numbers and numbered captions for figures and tables for easy navigation through document

-Team mission statement (1 paragraph)

-Detailed strategy for winning the competition including a realistic contest-by-contest breakdown of points

-the team expects to earn (2 to 3 pages)

-Narrative describing the architectural and engineering design approaches (1 to 2 pages)

-General description of the following systems and components, with a focus on unique systems and components that may not be addressed by model building codes (12 to 17 pages): • Temporary foundations and anchors • Exterior building structures, such as including decks, outbuildings, overhead structures, etc.

-Ramps, railings, and guardsGlazing types and location

-• Interior finishes
+1 Team mission statement (1 paragraph) Detailed strategy for winning the competition including a realistic contest-by-contest breakdown of points the team expects to earn (2 to 3 pages) Narrative describing the architectural and engineering design approaches (1 to 2 pages) Design drawings and written description of the following systems and components, with a focus on unique systems and components that may not be addressed by model building codes (12 to 17 pages): • Temporary foundations and anchors • Exterior building structures, such as including decks, outbuildings, overhead structures, etc. • Ramps, railings, and guards • Glazing types and location • Interior finishes • Fire protection • DC electrical • AC electrical • Water storage/service • Plumbing • Mechanical (includes HVAC) • Solar mechanical Description of and proposed location(s) for utility meter and organizer dataloggers (1 to 2 pages) Description of public exhibit, communications, and outreach strategy (1 to 2 pages) Drawings showing proposed interior and exterior accessible tour routes (2 to 3 pages) Computer-generated renderings of competition prototype (5-6 pages, images to be minimum 3000 px by 2400 px Health and Safety Plan outline including approach to meeting OSHA training requirement (1 to 2 pages) Identification of and summary of qualifications for the licensed design professional who will be stamping the structural drawings and calculations (1 page)

-Fire protectionDC electrical

-AC electrical

-Water storage/service

-Plumbing

-Mechanical (includes HVAC)

-Solar mechanical

-Description of and proposed locations for utility interconnection equipment (1 to 2 pages)

-Description of public exhibit strategy and proposed interior and exterior accessible routes shown on site and floor plans (2 to 3 pages)

-Health and safety plan outline (1 to 2 pages)

-Identification of and summary of qualifications for the licensed design professional who will be stamping the structural drawings and calculations (1 page maximum)